-Atomik.biz always recommends good data backups, but on occasions, someone calls us who has lost data and has no backups.
-Sometimes they think they have backups but find the backups have not been working.
+Atomik.biz always recommends good data backups, but on occasion, someone calls us who has lost data and has no backups.
+Sometimes they think they have backups but find the backups are not working.
 These disasters can have numerous causes.

 In the last year, we have had a user who tipped coffee over their laptop, another who had a virus and several who had hardware failures.

-The most serious was a company with a server who had a power cut, and their server would not boot afterwards.
-Unfortunately, before they called Atomik.biz, they entrusted the hard disk to an “expert” who on realising he could not read the drive decided to install Windows on top of the data.
+The most serious was a company with a server that had a power cut, and their server would not boot afterwards.
+Unfortunately, before they called Atomik.biz, they entrusted the hard disk to an “expert” who, on realising he could not read the drive decided to install Windows on top of the data.